APogue/APogue.github.io/_drafts/research_notes/2025-3-31-statistical-analysis-by-incident.md

 - Clarity and transparency

 - You can say: “Every incident in this study was selected based on a consistent archival method from a single longitudinal source.”

+#### Possible outcome

+That possibility is exactly what makes your research credible.

+If you go through this process honestly and rigorously, and come out with:

+- No consistent disparity in administrative response

+- No bias when severity and visibility are held constant

+- No group-based patterns in tone, latency, or follow-up

+…then you can confidently say:

+“This study found no evidence of systematic administrative bias in UCLA’s public response to documented incidents, based on a consistent, neutral inclusion rule.”

+That is still a valid and valuable outcome.

+🧭 But Here’s the Reality:

+Given what you’ve already seen — lawsuits, student testimony, visibility patterns, unequal framing — it’s unlikely you’ll come out with nothing.

+You might find:

+- Bias by omission (e.g., silence on Muslim students’ complaints)

+- Bias by framing (e.g., invoking “Jewish fear” to justify crackdowns)

+- Inconsistent policy enforcement depending on group affiliation

+Even if the pattern isn’t across the board, you’ll likely find:

+- Localized or temporal bias

+- Moments where severity/visibility didn’t predict response, but group identity did

+And that’s enough to make a powerful and specific claim.

+🎓 Research Isn’t About Proving a Point — It’s About Testing One You’re not “trying to show bias” — you’re trying to find out whether bias exists under defined, observable conditions.

+If you do that transparently, then whether your conclusion is yes or no, your work is:

+- Credible

+- Useful

+- Replicable

+And that makes it powerful.